VibroSim/VibroSim_COMSOL/VibroSim_COMSOL/README.txt

 Rebuilding .mltbx file from source
 ----------------------------------
 1. Make sure all changes have been committed to git
+    * Including an update to the new version number in VibroSim_COMSOL.prj
+2. Tag the version with the new version number (e.g. v0.3.2)
-2. Run git status --ignored to check for ignored files.
+3. Run git status --ignored to check for ignored files.
 Make sure all ignored files are either deleted or added to the repository as appropriate.
-(VibroSim_COMSOL.mtlbx should be deleted)
+(VibroSim_COMSOL.mltbx should be deleted)
-3. Open VibroSim_COMSOL.prj in Matlab and press Package...Package.
-4. Make sure VibroSim_COMSOL.prj has not been changed, or if it has that absolute paths have not been added back in.
+4. From the base directory of this package, run: matlab VibroSim_COMSOL.prj
+5. Explicitly add the m_files subfolder to MATLAB's path path('VibroSim_COMSOL/m_files',path);
+6. Double click on VibroSim_COMSOL.prj on the left (file list)
+7. Make sure under "Install Actions" the m_files subfolder is explicitly included in the MATLAB Path
+8. Press Package...Package.
+9. Check changes to VibroSim_COMSOL.prj to make sure they are not substantive probably want to 'git checkout VibroSim_COMSOL.prj' to revert them because MATLAB likes to add in absolute paths